limine-bootloader/limine/CONFIG.md

 * `TIMEOUT` - Specifies the timeout in seconds before the first *entry* is automatically booted.
 * `DEFAULT_ENTRY` - 0-based entry index of the entry which will be automatically selected at startup.
 If unspecified, it is `0`.
 * `GRAPHICS` - If set to `yes`, do use graphical VESA framebuffer for the boot menu, else use text mode.
+* `MENU_RESOLUTION` - Specify screen resolution to be used by the Limine menu in the form `<width>x<height>`.
+This will *only* affect the menu, not any booted OS.
+If not specified, Limine will pick a resolution automatically.
+If the resolution is not available, Limine will pick another one automatically.
+Ignored if `GRAPHICS` is not `yes`.
 * `THEME_COLOURS` - Specifies the colour palette used by the terminal (AARRGGBB).
 It is a `;` separated array of 8 colours: black, red, green, brown, blue, magenta, cyan, and gray, respectively.
 Ignored if `GRAPHICS` is not `yes`.
 * `THEME_COLORS` - Alias of `THEME_COLOURS`.
 * `THEME_MARGIN` - Set the amount of margin around the terminal.
 Ignored if `GRAPHICS` is not `yes`.